phanicherukuri/Hibernate/IS-A Relationship/README.md

-This folder shows the Inheritance concepts implementation
+This folder shows the implementation of Inheritance concepts using Hibernate